Monica-Nguyen/SpaceInvaders/README.md

 ![Space Invaders - Animated gif demo](Demo3.gif)

-The game is still in progress, still need to fix the bullets and add the colisions along iwth adding the scoring mechanism to the game.
+The game is still in progress.
+We still need to fix the bullets and add the colisions along with adding the scoring mechanism to the game.

 Hope you enjoy the game!